CORMO-RAN: Lossless Migration of xApps in O-RAN: Experimental Analysis

 \begin{observation}[xApp resource consumption] Regardless of the xApp state size, the use of \gls{sdl} has negligible impact on the xApp resource consumption.
 Furthermore, the resource consumption strongly depends on the xApp class and the frequency with which its AI algorithm is executed. \end{observation}

-{\bf SM.} Fig.~\ref{work06:fig:mose_cpu_power_vs_state_size} shows CPU usage and power consumption as functions of the xApp state size for both SM-MR and SM-MD.
+{\bf SM.} Fig.~\ref{work06:fig:mose_cpu_power_vs_state_size} shows the instantaneous CPU usage and power consumption as functions of the xApp state size for both SM-MR and SM-MD.
 As discussed in Sec.~\ref{work06:sec:preliminaries:sub:stateful_mig}, the additional complexity introduced by SM-MD to attain a lower downtime with respect to SM-MR yields higher CPU and power consumption.
-Remarkably, regardless of the \gls{sm} strategy, CPU usage and power consumption remain constant as the state size grows.
+Remarkably, regardless of the \gls{sm} strategy, the instantaneous CPU usage and power consumption remain constant as the state size grows.
+Indeed, the dependence on state size emerges in the SM KPIs (Finding~\ref{work06:obs:sm_kpis}), yielding that, as the state size increases, this same instantaneous resource usage must be sustained for a longer duration.

-\begin{observation}[Resource usage] Stateful migration CPU usage and power consumption are independent of the xApp state size and they are functions of the selected SM strategy. \end{observation}
+\begin{observation}[Resource usage] Stateful migration instantaneous CPU and power usage are independent of the xApp state size and they are functions of the selected SM strategy. \end{observation}

 {\bf SDL.} Finally, we examine the impact of the maintenance period $\nu$ on etcd's resource consumption.
 Fig.~\ref{work06:fig:cpu_vs_load_vs_rho_vs_nu} depicts CPU usage and power consumption of etcd as a function of the total traffic load $\Lambda_k$ for different xApp classes, values of state size $\rho$, and $\nu$.
 As expected, lower values of $\nu$ imply more frequent etcd maintenance operations, yielding an increase on CPU usage and power consumption that is up to two orders of magnitude for low values of $\Lambda_k$ (e.g., comparing Fig.~\ref{work06:fig:cpu_vs_load_rho1_nu1} and Fig.~\ref{work06:fig:cpu_vs_load_rho1_nu120}).
 On the contrary, no significant impact on resource consumption is observed when $\rho$ increases, as the amount of state size being retained does not affect CPU or power consumption.
 Moreover, when $\nu{=}1$\,s, both CPU usage and power consumption exhibit a slightly decreasing trend with respect to $\Lambda_k$.
 This is because etcd saturates due to: (i) the frequent maintenance operations that make etcd instances unavailable; and (ii) the increasingly high number of key-value pairs being stored/accessed by the xApps.
 On the other hand, when $\nu{=}120$\,s (i.e., when etcd is not saturating), CPU usage and power consumption grow with $\Lambda_k$.
 Remarkably, regardless of the values of $\nu$ and $\rho$, the dependency of CPU usage and power consumption upon $\Lambda_k$ can be well approximated by a linear relation.